 I realised that I hadn’t been coaching teams at all.
 I had slipped into a very different role: that of facilitator – the setter-up of awayday events, the person who made sure the whiteboard was clean and that there were enough pads and pencils to go round.
 I had fallen into facilitating teams when I needed to understand how to coach them.
 This was one of the most important realisations of my career, and I have spent the last two decades working it out.

-2. Team coaching is not training
+2. It is not training

 A trainer is responsible for developing people’s skills, delivering a set of teaching concepts with learning outcomes, and sharing strategies, tools and techniques.
 Even if they observe the dynamics of a team, a trainer doesn’t work with them in any meaningful way.

-3. Team coaching is not consultancy
+3. It is not consultancy

 A consultant is usually an external expert who analyses, diagnoses advises, solves problems and submits reports and recommendations.
 They do not coach individuals or teams.